KiwiKilian/fhs-slides/2024-ws-mmt-m-guest-lecture-web-engineering/sections/6-openapi.md

 # Why OpenAPI?

-- OpenAPI specs describe you endpoints, parameters, bodies, responses
+- OpenAPI specs describes endpoints, parameters, bodies, responses, models
 - Documentation for you API
-- Can be used to generate clients in countless languages
+- Can be used to generate clients in many languages
-- Compared to other type safe API variants, this is the most portable and available for all language (API and client alike)
+- Compared to other type safe API variants, this is the most portable and available for all common languages (API and client alike)

 ---